Accounting policies and procedures

 4.1 Cash transactions

 4.1.
-Cash transactions are recorded in the currency officially applicable in the Republic of Estonia.
+Cash transactions shall be recorded in the official currency of the Republic of Estonia.

-4.1.4 As a rule, the university’s cash records are kept by an accountant carrying out the duties of a cashier in the Finance Office.
-In the absence of a cashier, cash transactions shall be performed by another accountant appointed by the chief accountant.
+4.1.4 As a rule, cash records shall be maintained by an accountant performing the duties of a cashier in the Finance Office.
+In the absence of the cashier, cash transactions shall be performed by another accountant appointed by the Chief Accountant.

-4.1.5 Simplified cash accounting is allowed in units that are involved in the sale of university souvenirs, study materials sold to students, and the provision of low cost services (e.g. photocopying services, etc.) to private persons.
+4.1.5 Simplified cash accounting procedures may be applied in units engaged in the sale of university souvenirs, study materials sold to students, and the provision of low-cost services (e.g. photocopying services) to private persons.

-In order to perform cash settlements in a structural unit, the head of the structural unit shall submit to the chief accountant an application for the appointment of a person responsible for cash settlement and, if necessary, the issue of a cash ledger.
+In order to perform cash settlements in a structural unit, the head of the structural unit shall submit to the Chief Accountant a request for the appointment of a person responsible for cash handling and, where necessary, for the issuance of a cash ledger.

-4.1.6 Cash payments shall be made by prior agreement and advance notice only from the university’s Finance Office.
-Only cash receipt transactions are allowed in units and payments other than cash payments to the university’s treasury or the university’s current account are prohibited.
+4.1.6 Cash disbursements shall be made only by prior agreement and advance notice through the Finance Office.
+Structural units may receive cash only; cash disbursements outside the Finance Office are prohibited, except for deposits made to the university’s treasury or credited to the university’s bank account.

-4.1.7 Cash transactions are recorded in the NAV cash journal immediately upon receipt or payment of cash.
-The numbering of cash orders starts from the beginning of the year in the ascending order.
+4.1.7 Cash transactions shall be recorded in the NAV cash journal immediately upon receipt or disbursement of cash.
+Cash order numbers shall be assigned sequentially, starting from the beginning of each financial year.

-4.1.8 Incoming and outgoing cash orders shall be prepared for cash transactions.
-To record cash received, an incoming cash order is used, from which the payer will receive the other half.
-An incoming cash order shall indicate from whom and on what basis the cash is received.
-Cash is paid based on an outgoing cash order, whereas the cash recipient shall confirm the receipt of money by his/her signature.
-If the cash recipient is not a university employee, the number of the recipient’s identity document (passport, ID card, driving licence) shall be indicated in the outgoing cash order.
-It is prohibited to make any corrections to the transaction data in the cash orders.
+4.1.8 Incoming and outgoing cash orders shall be prepared for all cash transactions.
+Cash received shall be recorded using an incoming cash order, a copy of which shall be issued to the payer.
+The incoming cash order shall indicate the payer and the basis for receipt of cash.
+Cash shall be disbursed on the basis of an outgoing cash order, and the recipient shall confirm receipt of the cash by signature.
+If the recipient is not a university employee, the number of the recipient’s identity document (passport, ID card, driving licence) shall be indicated on the outgoing cash order.
+No corrections shall be made to the data recorded on cash orders.

-4.1.9 The cash balance is compared with the general ledger balance daily.
+4.1.9 The cash balance shall be reconciled with the general ledger balance on a daily basis.

-4.1.10 In structural units, cash settlements are made based on cash receipt documents (cash invoices, etc.) that have been previously registered and numbered in the Finance Office or in the electronic cash system used in the structural unit.
+4.1.10 In structural units, cash settlements shall be based on pre-numbered cash receipt documents (cash invoices, etc.) registered in the Finance Office or generated by the electronic cash system used in the structural unit.

-Every person responsible for cash settlement must submit a cash receipt report together with copies of cash invoices and/or extracts from the cash system to the Finance Department for each calendar month.
+Each person responsible for cash handling shall submit a monthly cash report, together with copies of cash invoices and/or extracts from the cash system, to the Finance Office.

-No later than on the last working day of the month of receipt of cash, the cash received during the current month must be taken to the bank or paid to the university’s cash account.
+No later than the last working day of the month in which cash is received, the cash collected during the month shall be deposited in the bank or transferred to the university’s bank account.

-4.1.11 If no major disbursements are planned for the calendar month, the accountant carrying out the duties of a cashier shall take the amount exceeding 1,000 euros to the bank.
+4.1.11 If no significant disbursements are planned for the calendar month, the accountant performing the duties of a cashier shall deposit any cash balance exceeding 1,000 euros in the bank.

 4.2 Banking transactions

-4.2.1 Current accounts opened in the bank are used for depositing funds and making non-cash settlements.
+4.2.1 Bank current accounts shall be used for depositing funds and effecting non-cash settlements.

-4.2.2 Internet banking is used for bank settlements.
+4.2.2 nternet banking shall be used for processing bank transactions.

-4.2.4 Funds in current accounts shall be broken down by bank, current account and currency.
+4.2.4 Funds held in bank current accounts shall be accounted for by bank, account number, and currency.

-4.2.5 Foreign currency transactions are recorded in the currency officially applicable in the Republic of Estonia and revalued quarterly by applying the exchange rate of the European Central Bank valid on the last calendar day of the quarter.
-On an ongoing basis, foreign currency movements are revalued by applying the exchange rate of the European Central Bank valid on the day of the transaction.
-Exchange gains and losses arising on revaluation of the balance of a current account are recognised in the sub-account 60800000 “Exchange differences”.
+4.2.5 Foreign currency transactions shall be recorded in the official currency of the Republic of Estonia and retranslated at the end of each quarter using the exchange rate of the European Central Bank prevailing on the last calendar day of the quarter.
+On an ongoing basis, foreign currency transactions shall be translated using the exchange rate of the European Central Bank prevailing on the transaction date.
+Exchange gains and losses arising from the retranslation of bank balances shall be recognised in sub-account 60800000 “Exchange differences”.

-4.2.7 If reliable information is not available for an analytical report of the receipt, the receipt is recognised in the sub-account 20360000 “Unidentified receipts”.
-Unidentified receipts older than one year are taken to revenue in the sub-account 38889000 “Miscellaneous (extraordinary) income”
+4.2.7 Where sufficient information is not available to allocate an incoming payment to the appropriate analytical account, the receipt shall be recognised in sub-account 20360000 “Unidentified receipts”.
+Unidentified receipts outstanding for more than one year shall be recognised as income in sub-account 38889000 “Miscellaneous income”.

-4.2.10 A university credit card shall be issued to a staff member who needs to make the payments referred to in point 4.2.9 often.
-An application for issuing a credit card shall be submitted to the Finance Office by the head of the structural unit.
-In addition to the reasons for using the credit card, the application shall include the employee’s name, the maximum credit limit and the usage period.
+4.2.10 A university credit card shall be issued to a staff member who regularly requires the payments referred to in clause 4.2.9.
+An application for the issuance of a credit card shall be submitted to the Finance Office by the head of the structural unit.
+In addition to the justification for use, the application shall specify the employee’s name, the maximum credit limit, and the intended period of use.

-4.2.11 A card is closed when use thereof is no longer necessary, the employee’s responsibilities change or the employee’s employment is terminated.
-The head of the structural unit shall submit notification on closing the card to the Finance Office.
+4.2.11 A credit card shall be cancelled when its use is no longer necessary, the employee’s duties change, or the employee’s employment terminates.
+The head of the structural unit shall notify the Finance Office of the cancellation.

-4.2.12 Employees using credit cards are required to submit a report on credit card transactions together with the underlying source documents no later than by the 5th day of the month following the month to be reported.
-The source documents must comply with and be approved in accordance with clause 3 of the Accounting Policies and Procedures.
+4.2.12 Employees using credit cards shall submit a monthly credit card transaction report together with the underlying source documents no later than the 5th day of the month following the reporting month.
+The source documents shall comply with, and be approved in accordance with, clause 3 of the Accounting Policies and Procedures.

-4.2.13 It is prohibited to use the university credit card for personal expenses.
-If the card has been used to cover personal expenses, the cardholder must reimburse the sums to the university no later than the end of the month following the month in which the transaction was made.
-The cardholder must not make the card available to another person and is responsible for the preservation, purposeful and proper use of the card.
+4.2.13 The use of a university credit card for personal expenses is prohibited.
+If a credit card is used for personal expenses, the cardholder shall reimburse the university no later than the end of the month following the month in which the transaction occurred.
+The cardholder shall not make the card available to another person and shall be responsible for its safekeeping and proper use.

-4.2.14 Analytical accounting for credit card transactions is carried out in accounts payable using the account category “KREDKAART”.
-A vendor card is opened in the vendor register for each credit card holder using a separate number series created for credit card holders.
-When the credit card is closed, the corresponding vendor card will also be closed.
+4.2.14 Analytical accounting for credit card transactions shall be maintained within accounts payable under the account category “KREDKAART”.
+A separate vendor account shall be created in the vendor register for each credit card holder using a dedicated number series.
+Upon cancellation of the credit card, the corresponding vendor account shall also be closed.

-4.2.15 In case of violations related to the use of the card, the card will be closed and the head of the structural unit will be notified of the incident.
+4.2.15 In the event of violations related to the use of a credit card, the card shall be cancelled and the head of the structural unit shall be informed.

 4.3 Short-term deposits

-Short-term deposits are overnight deposits or deposits maturing in less than one year, which have a contracted maturity period and are withdrawable on short notice.
-The accounts shall be kept separately by deposit and bank.
-Short-term deposits are included in the balance sheet as monetary assets.
+Short-term deposits are overnight deposits or deposits with a maturity of less than one year, which have a fixed contractual maturity and are withdrawable on short notice.
+Such deposits shall be accounted for separately by deposit and by bank.
+Short-term deposits shall be presented in the balance sheet as monetary assets.

 4.4 Trade receivables

-4.4.1 Trade receivables are accounted for in accordance with the principles laid down in ASBG 3.
+4.4.1 Trade receivables shall be accounted for in accordance with the principles laid down in ASBG 3.

-4.4.4 Research and development and other revenue invoices and compensation claims shall be prepared in NAV by an accountant.
-An invoice or claim for compensation is prepared based on a sales invoice request prepared by an employee of the structural unit providing the service/selling the goods.
-The request shall contain information necessary to ensure that the requirements established for sales invoices are fulfilled.
-The request shall be accompanied by other documentation on the basis of which the invoice is prepared (the instrument of delivery and receipt of services, test report, contract, etc.).
-In the case of a claim for compensation, copies of the specific source documents relating to the compensation of costs shall be provided in addition to the request.
+4.4.4 Invoices for research and development services and other revenue, as well as compensation claims, shall be prepared in NAV by an accountant.
+An invoice or compensation claim shall be prepared on the basis of a sales invoice request submitted by an employee of the structural unit providing the service or selling the goods.
+The request shall contain the information necessary to ensure compliance with the requirements established for sales invoices.
+The request shall be accompanied by supporting documentation on the basis of which the invoice is prepared (e.g. service acceptance report, test report, contract).
+In the case of a compensation claim, copies of the specific source documents relating to the reimbursable costs shall be provided in addition to the request.

-4.4.5 If the issued invoice contains an error, the service has not been provided in full or not at all, the claim is adjusted with a credit note.
-A credit note must indicate which invoice is being adjusted.
-A credit note is recognised in the month in which the adjustment is made or in the same period as the invoice requiring adjustment.
+4.4.5 If an issued invoice contains an error or the service has not been provided in full or at all, the claim shall be adjusted by issuing a credit note.
+A credit note shall indicate the invoice to which it relates.
+A credit note shall be recognised in the month in which the adjustment is made or in the same reporting period as the invoice being adjusted.

-Credit notes for degree level and continuing education services shall be prepared in accordance with the receipt status either in the study information system ÕIS, continuing education information system TÕIS or NAV.
-A credit note prepared in NAV is based on a request submitted to the Accounting Division by an employee of the dean’s office or of the unit conducting the continuing education course.
-Credit notes prepared in ÕIS and TÕIS are imported into NAV.
+Credit notes for degree-level and continuing education services shall be prepared, depending on the receipt status, in the study information system ÕIS, the continuing education information system TÕIS, or NAV.
+A credit note prepared in NAV shall be based on a request submitted to the Accounting Division by an employee of the dean’s office or of the unit conducting the continuing education course.
+Credit notes prepared in ÕIS and TÕIS shall be imported into NAV.

-Credit notes for other services are prepared in the Accounting Division based on a request approved by the head of the structural unity.
+Credit notes for other services shall be prepared in the Accounting Division on the basis of a request approved by the head of the structural unit.

-4.4.6 Trade receivables are measured at their amortised cost, which means that the initial cost of a financial liability has to be adjusted, if necessary, with any write-down due to uncollectibility.
+4.4.6 Trade receivables shall be measured at amortised cost, which means that the initial carrying amount shall be adjusted, where necessary, for impairment due to uncollectibility.

-Accounts receivable are monitored constantly.
-Reminders of overdue receivables are sent to debtors on an ongoing basis.
-Information on unpaid invoices shall be sent to structural units who shall collect debts concurrently with the Accounting Division.
+Accounts receivable shall be monitored on an ongoing basis.
+Reminders of overdue receivables shall be sent to debtors regularly.
+Information on unpaid invoices shall be forwarded to the relevant structural units, which shall pursue collection in cooperation with the Accounting Division.

-The university has the right to assign claims to a partner providing collection agency services.
+The university has the right to assign claims to a partner providing debt collection services.

-A receivable is considered to be a doubtful receivable if the buyer does not respond to reminder letters, has not entered into a payment agreement with the debt collection agency or has failed to make the payments agreed in the payment agreement for several months.
+A receivable shall be classified as doubtful if the customer does not respond to reminder letters, has not entered into a payment agreement with the debt collection agency, or has failed to comply with a payment agreement for several months.

-Upon receipt of a doubtful receivable, the sub-account 10300900 “Doubtful trade receivables” is debited and the sub-account 60503001 “Receipt of the doubtful receivables for goods and services” of the the statement of financial performance is credited.
+Upon receipt of a doubtful receivable, sub-account 10300900 “Doubtful trade receivables” shall be debited and sub-account 60503001 “Recovery of impaired receivables for goods and services” in the statement of financial performance shall be credited.

-A receivable shall be deemed to be uncollectable if the debtor has been declared bankrupt, the debtor cannot be found, the debt collection agency has declared that the collection of the receivable is completely unrealistic, the enforcement proceedings are unsuccessful, the enforcement proceedings are terminated or in other justified cases.
-Receivables deemed to be uncollectible accounts are written off.
+A receivable shall be deemed uncollectible if the debtor has been declared bankrupt, cannot be located, the debt collection agency has confirmed that recovery is not feasible, enforcement proceedings have been unsuccessful or terminated, or in other justified cases.
+Receivables deemed uncollectible shall be written off.

-The Chief Financial Officer assesses receivables as doubtful and uncollectable on the proposal of the chief accountant. [entry into force 24.01.2022]
+The Chief Financial Officer shall classify receivables as doubtful or uncollectible on the proposal of the Chief Accountant. [entry into force 24.01.2022]

 4.5 Other short-term receivables and prepayments

-4.5.1 Other short-term receivables and prepayments are accounted for in accordance with the principles laid down in ASBG 3.
+4.5.1 Other short-term receivables and prepayments shall be accounted for in accordance with the principles laid down in ASBG 3.

-4.5.2 Detailed information on recording the transactions in various receivables and prepayments accounts in account groups 1031-1038 is presented in the user manual of the chart of accounts .
+4.5.2 Detailed information on recording the transactions in the various receivables and prepayments accounts within account groups 1031–1038 is set out in the user manual of the chart of accounts.

-4.5.3 Analytical accounts by responsible person are kept in accounts payable using the account category “AR_ISIK”.
+4.5.3 Analytical accounts by responsible person shall be maintained in accounts payable under the account category “AR_ISIK.

 4.5.4 The accounting and reporting of secondment expenses and settlements with reporting persons is governed by the university’s Secondment Rules.

-4.5.5 Advance payments for secondments to reporting persons and partners are recognised as prepaid expenses until implementation of the secondment.
-After the secondment and when the secondment report has been processed, the advance payments shall be recognised as an expense.
-The outstanding amount of the advance payments shall be refunded to the university in compliance with the Secondment Rules.
+4.5.5 Advance payments for secondments to reporting persons and partners shall be recognised as prepayments until completion of the secondment.
+After the secondment has taken place and the secondment report has been processed, the advance payments shall be recognised as an expense.
+Any unused portion of the advance payment shall be refunded to the university in accordance with the Secondment Rules.

 4.6 Accounting for inventories

-4.6.1 Inventories are accounted for in accordance with the principles laid down in ASBG 4.
+4.6.1 Inventories shall be accounted for in accordance with the principles laid down in ASBG 4.

-4.6.2 The university’s inventories are accounted for using the FIFO formula.
+4.6.2 The university’s inventories shall be accounted for using the FIFO cost formula.

-Inventories are initially measured at cost, which comprises all costs of purchase (excluding VAT) and other direct costs relating to acquisition.
+Inventories shall be initially measured at cost, which comprises costs of purchase (excluding VAT) and other directly attributable costs incurred in acquisition.

-Once a year, as a rule at the time as the annual inventory, the list of inventories is reviewed to identify inventory items, the net realisable value of which may have fallen below their acquisition cost.
-The head of a structural unit shall consider the need for writing down inventories if:
+Once a year, as a rule at the time of the annual physical inventory, the inventory listing shall be reviewed in order to identify items whose net realisable value may have fallen below their acquisition cost.
+The head of a structural unit shall assess the need to write down inventories if:

 • the physical inventory has established that inventories have either been damaged or their physical condition has deteriorated;

-• the market value of similar inventory items has fallen; or
+• the market value of similar inventory items has declined; or

-• it has not been possible to sell or use certain inventory items during an extended period of time and there exists doubt whether they can be sold within a reasonable amount of time.
+• certain inventory items have not been sold or used over an extended period and there is doubt as to whether they can be sold within a reasonable period.

-4.6.4 Prepayments to suppliers for products and services are recorded in the inventory account group 1089.
-Prepayments to suppliers are charged to expenses upon receipt of the goods or service based on an invoice issued by the supplier or any other document verifying the receipt of goods or services.
-Analytical accounts of prepayments are kept by supplier and by invoice in accounts payable.
+4.6.4 Prepayments to suppliers for goods and services shall be recorded in inventory account group 1089.
+Prepayments to suppliers shall be recognised as expenses upon receipt of the goods or services on the basis of an invoice issued by the supplier or another document evidencing receipt of the goods or services.
+Analytical accounting of prepayments shall be maintained by supplier and by invoice within accounts payable.

 4.7 Accounting for low value and other off-balance sheet assets

-4.7.3 Low value assets and other off-balance sheet assets are accounted for off the balance sheet.
+4.7.3 Low value assets and other off-balance sheet assets shall be accounted for off the balance sheet.

-Analytical accounts of low value assets and other off-balance sheet assets are kept, like records of non-current assets, in the NAV non-current assets module, where assets have been divided into the following classes:
+Analytical accounting of low-value assets and other off-balance sheet assets shall be maintained, similarly to non-current assets, in the NAV non-current assets module, in which assets are classified into the following categories:

 • other off-balance sheet assets (BV).